How Much Traffic Is From Organic Search: (Updated for 2026)

 • Social Media: 4%

-As you can see, organic search remains dominant in driving website visitors.
+As you can see, organic search remains the dominant driver of website visitors.
 But how much of that traffic is distributed across the search result pages?
 That’s where the Click-Through Rate (CTR) comes into play.

 The click-through rate is the percentage of users who click on a search result after seeing it on the search engine results page (SERP).
 CTRs typically decrease as you move down the rankings.
-However, the higher your website ranks, the more likely users will click on your listing.
+However, the higher your website ranks, the more likely users are to click your listing.

 1. Position 1: 28.5%